djspacewhale/djspacewhale.github.io/_posts/2025-08-17-what-are-categories-of-algebras-over-an-equational-theory.md

 slug: categories-algebras-equational-theory
 ---

-Recently I made a pull request at Agda-UniMath formalizing [categories of algebras over an equational theory](https://github.com/UniMath/agda-unimath/pull/1483).
+Recently I made a pull request at Agda-UniMath formalizing [categories of algebras over an equational theory][pr].
 Part of my goal with this website is sharing my work with non-mathematical friends, so in this post I aim to motivate all the words in that sentence.

 ## 1. What's algebra?